 Students at the University may earn credit and determine course placement by examination.
-Many exams are recommended for enrollment in certain courses, while others are optional; most serve as a basis for course credit.
+Many exams are optional, while others are recommended or required for enrollment in certain courses.
+Most serve as a basis for both placement in an appropriate level course as well as course credit.

 Any current, former, or prospective University student may attempt to earn credit by exam for any required or elective undergraduate course, provided the student has neither passed nor failed that course at the University or at any other collegiate institution.
 The sole exception to this policy is when a student has received transfer credit for a course with fewer semester hours than the corresponding University course carries; in those instances, the student may earn credit by exam for the University course.
 Additional eligibility requirements may be established by the academic department awarding credit, with the approval of the dean of the college or school.
 Information about additional requirements is available from Testing and Evaluation Services (TES) and from the academic department.

-Credit earned by examination satisfies degree requirements in the same way as credit earned by passing a course, except that it does not count as credit earned in residence.
+Credit earned by examination satisfies degree requirements in many of the same ways as credit earned by passing a course, except that it does not count as credit earned in residence and does not award award any Skills and Experience Flags associated with a given course.
 Credit earned by examination does not jeopardize eligibility for scholarships that require freshman standing.
+Credit earned by examination is designated on the student's transcript with a grade of 'CR,' and does not impact the student's GPA.
 The student’s official transcript does not reflect unsuccessful attempts to earn credit by examination.

 A student’s academic dean may approve an exception to the course placement and credit by exam policies for compelling academic reasons.
 If the exception involves the student’s eligibility to be tested or to receive credit by exam in a particular course, the exception must also be approved by the department in which the course is offered.